 I’m not saying all those ideas are bad.
-Sometimes that kind of extra rigamorale seems to be our response a lot of the time.
-But the kinds of problems we are to address as ministers are usually best solved by more programs, more activities, and more combined lessons.
-Sometimes these large-scale approaches are appropriate, but more often they just get in the way of ministering within the homes and in our families.
+Sometimes these large-scale approaches are appropriate.
+Sometimes that kind of extra rigamorale is exactly what we need.
+But it seems to be our response a lot of the time.
+Are the kinds of problems we are to address as ministers are really best solved by more programs, more activities, and more combined lessons?
+I think more often, they just get in the way of ministering within the homes and in our families.
 Pres.
 Packer warned:

 Meetings and activities can multiply until they take “strength unto themselves” at the expense of the gospel– of true worship.
 [Return] much of the responsibility for teaching and counseling and activity to the family where it belongs… [with] fewer intrusions into family schedules… Church activities must be replaced by family activities… Some families need more support than others.
 Perhaps we have been over-programming stable families to meet the needs of those with problems.
 We must seek a better way.